-(4) They include 10.331 Statistics or 10.311B Basic Inference
+(5) They include 10.331 Statistics or 10.311B Basic Inference.

-(5) 4.502 Mechanical Metallurgy and 4.512 Mechanical Properties of Solids are deemed to have reduced unit values of 1 and 1⁄2 respectively.
+(6) 4.502 Mechanical Metallurgy and 4.512 Mechanical Properties of Solids are deemed to have reduced unit values of 1 and 1⁄2 respectively.

-3. The prerequisite of 2.121 Chemistry IA may be waived on application to the Head of the School of Chemistry.
+3. The prerequisite of 2.121 Chemistry 1A may be waived on application to the Head of the School of Chemistry.

-Materials Science majors may substitute 10.022 Engineering Mathematics II and 2 Level II units from School of Metallurgy offerings in Table 1 or from Table 2 for course 3681.
+4. Materials Science majors may omit 10.1114 Complex Analysis or substitute 10.022 Engineering Mathematics 2 for the mathematics subjects.
+The balance of the units must then be made up from units from the Schools of Chemistry, Metailurgy or Physics offerings in Table 1 or Table 2 for course 3681.

-5. If 4.402 Physical Metallurgy I or 4.422 Metallurgical Phases II is taken, students should take 5.4221 instead of 5.422.
+5. If 4.402 Physical Metallurgy 1 or 4.422 Metallurgical Phases 2 is taken, students should take 5.4221 instead of 5.422.

-Anticipated.
+6. Anticipated.
 Actual General Studies requirements correspond to whatever is required in the second-year of the normal Mechanical and Industrial Engineering degree course.

-7. Provided 6.647 Business Information Systems is taken as part of the 4 unit Level III requirement, students may take 14.501 Accounting and Financial Management IA instead of 6.631.14.501 may then be counted as a Level II unit.
+7. Students intending to major in Computing Science and planning to take 6.647 Business Information Systems may substitute 14.501 Accounting and Financial Management 1A instead of 6.631 Computing 2B.

-Excluded for students in course 3661 who should substitute a Level III unit from Table 2 offerings of School of Electrical Engineering and Computer Science.
+8. 6.646 Computer Applications is excluded for students in course 3661 who should substitute a Level III unit from Table 2 offerings of the School of Electrical Engineering and Computer Science.